davidgsd/AllScan/README.md

 **v0.51 2023-01-18**<br>
 Optimizations to Cfgs module.
 Add 'DiscBeforeConn Default' Cfg parameter which determines if the 'Disconnect Before Connect' checkbox is checked by default.
 To have the checkbox be Off by default, go to the Cfgs page and set 'DiscBeforeConn Default' to Off.

-**v0.50 2023-01-17**<br>
-Add 'Node Stats' button.
-Implement Call Sign, Location and Node Title Cfgs, these are automatically imported from global.inc as before but once imported they are now managed on the Cfgs page and global.inc will no longer be read (unless these cfgs are later deleted).
-Fix issue where API files would require a logged in user prior to checking the 'Public Permission' cfg, resulting in Connection Status data not being shown for non-logged in users.

 **v0.49 2023-01-16**<br>
 Add user authentication and permissions checks to all API files.
 Add DTMF command button.
 Updates and optimizations to installer/updater: Fix issue where updater would exit prior to completing all checks if install was up-to-date, provide more detail about all commands executed, prompt user before executing any apt-get/pacman update/upgrade actions.

 **v0.48 2023-01-11**<br>
 Implement User Authentication, User Admin, Login/Logout, User Settings and Cfg Management functions.
 Major refactoring and additions.
 AllScan now defaults public (not logged-in) users to Read-Only access.
 This can be changed to None (no public access), Read/Modify, or to Full (no logins needed).
-Upon install of this version, AllScan will automatically verify the system configuration, create its Database and necessary tables, and when you first visit the allscan url it will prompt you to create an Admin user account, with detailed usage notes.
+Upon install of this version, AllScan will automatically verify the system configuration, create its Database and necessary tables.

 **v0.4 2023-01-02**<br>
 Only show CPU Temp if data is available.
 Update InstallUpdate script to verify favorites.ini file in supermon dir is writeable by web server if dir exists.
 Add API to eventually support stats caching and additional stats features.
 Update CPU temp data once per minute.